aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 pnew = p0.copy()
 ```

 We then iterate using a `while` loop and stop the loop once the $L2$-norm gets smaller than the desired tolerance.
-We also add a break statement for the case of number of iterations exceeding the limit we set.
+We also add a break statement to exit the loop if the number of iterations exceeds the limit we set.

 ```{code-cell} ipython3
 tolerance = 1e-10